 In 2007 he founded Theatre Roots & Wings and produced Quick Death, and then conceived, produced and directed Sahyande Makan – The Elephant Project, and traveled extensively in India and abroad.
 In 2009, he was invited by The Japan Foundation to direct Bhasa’s Urubhangam with a cast of all-Japanese actors, which premiered at the Matsumoto Performing Arts Centre, Japan.
 In 2011, he directed Neerina Niluthana for Marutirugata repertory company, Karnataka.

-His recent works include Shogo Ohta’s The Water Station (2011), featuring an all-Indian cast co-produced by The Japan Foundation, New Delhi; Chekhov’s The Seagull (2012) for Ninasam Theatre Institute; 101 Lullabies (2012); and Henrik Ibsen’s When We Dead Awaken (2012), commissioned by the Delhi Ibsen Festival.
+His other works include Shogo Ohta’s The Water Station (2011), featuring an all-Indian cast co-produced by The Japan Foundation, New Delhi; Chekhov’s The Seagull (2012) for Ninasam Theatre Institute; 101 Lullabies (2012); and Henrik Ibsen’s When We Dead Awaken (2012), commissioned by the Delhi Ibsen Festival.

 His work as a theatre director extends to performances and workshops both in India and abroad.
 He has conducted workshops for theatre companies in India and overseas.
 In 2011, he was invited to be the Artist in Residence in Zurich, Switzerland by Pro Helvetia.
 In 2012, he was appointed Festival Director for the National Theatre Festival by the Kerala State Government.
 Sankar was conferred the Ustad Bismillah Khan Yuva Puraskar from Kendra Sangeeth natak Akademi in 2012 for his exceptional talent in the field of theatre direction.
-Most recently, Sankar received the International Ibsen Scholarship for the year 2013.
+Sankar has received the International Ibsen Scholarship for the year 2013.